Sierra Leone: Early Portuguese interactions

-Portuguese traders were particularly drawn to the local craftsmanship in ivory, leading to a notable trade in ivory artifacts such as horns, Sapi Saltceller, and spoons.
+Portuguese traders were particularly drawn to the local craftsmanship in ivory, leading to a notable trade in ivory artefacts such as horns, Sapi Saltceller, and spoons.
 The Sapi people belonged to a cluster of people who spoke West Atlantic languages, living in the region of modern day Sierra Leone.
-There had already been a carving culture established in the area prior to Portuguese contact and many travelers to Sierra Leone initially impressed with their carving skills took local ivory horns back to Europe.
+There had already been a carving culture established in the area prior to Portuguese contact, and many travellers to Sierra Leone were initially impressed with the Sapis' carving skills, taking local ivory horns back to Europe.